I’ve said it before, but it bears repeating: sobriety can’t fix everything.

 Happiness is overrated.

-I chuckled when I read this for a couple reasons.
-First, it’s very on brand for this person who we all know and love in our group.
+I chuckled when I read this for a couple of reasons.
+First, it’s very on-brand for this person who we all know and love in our group.
 Secondly, it’s the damn truth!

 This idea that we’ll ever be this bubbly, walking on clouds kind of person 24-7 is a delusion.
 Sure, when you log onto social media it seems like we’re the only ones who aren’t living their #bestlife, but it’s all bullshit.